Valerio3240264/nn-scratch/doc/CLASSES_DOCUMENTATION.md

 The following TODO items have been identified across the codebase for future development:

+### Input (input.h)
+1. Add batch representation

 ### Activation Function (activation_function.h)
 1. Create a function to evaluate the output of a whole batch
 2. Create a function to evaluate the gradient of a whole batch
-3. Optimize the batch operations using personalized cuda kernels

 ### Layer (layer.h)
 1. Create functions to evaluate the output and gradient of a whole batch

-### Loss Function (loss.h)
+### Loss Functions (mse_loss.h and cross_entropy_loss.h)
-1. Write a backward function that does not need to know the derivatives value since it is the first step of the backward pass and the derivatives are known
+1. Write a backward function that does not need to know the derivatives value since it is the first step of the backward pass and the derivatives are known (✓ Partially completed in mse_loss and cross_entropy_loss)
 2. Create a function to evaluate the loss of a whole batch
 3. Create a function to evaluate the gradient of a whole batch
 4. Optimize the batch operations using personalized cuda kernels